streamlink/streamlink/docs/developing.rst

    capture group names and values (excluding ``None`` values), or a tuple of unnamed capture group values.
 URLs from the ``should_match_groups`` list automatically get added to ``should_match`` and don't need to be added twice.

+   If the plugin defines named matchers, then URLs in the test fixtures must be tuples of the matcher name and the URL itself.
+   Unnamed matchers must not match named URL test fixtures and vice versa.

+   Every plugin matcher must have at least one URL test fixture that matches.

    .. code-block:: python

       from streamlink.plugins.pluginfile import MyPluginClassName